 - All visitors to individually electronically sign in and complete the electronic Covid19 questionnaire.

-In the interests of the health and safety of your family members, friends and the young people in our care, Oberstown Children Detention Campus are requesting that members of the public are conscious of the dangers of the spread of COVID-19 (Coronavirus) in the community.
+In the interests of the health and safety of your family members, friends and the young people in our care, Oberstown Children Detention Campus requests that members of the public are conscious of the dangers of the spread of COVID-19 (Coronavirus) in the community.

 We thank you for your understanding and cooperation.

-Please contact the Visitors’ Centre directly for more information or to arrange a virtual visit.
+Please contact the Visitors’ Centre directly for more information.

 Monday to Friday – 9am to 5pm